Coronavirus in Iraq: Bullets, repression, Iran trump COVID-19 | DW | 04.03.2020

 Activists say Iraq's political system is the real virus, without an apparent cure.
 Political deadlock, violent repression and decades of corruption all outweigh fears of a transfer of the coronavirus from Iran.

-As Iraqi authorities confirmed the first coronavirus-related death and at least 31 cases of COVID-19 on Wednesday — all traced to Iran — the deepening political crisis is complicating efforts to tackle the virus in a country that is already particularly vulnerable.
+As Iraqi authorities reported at least 31 cases of COVID-19 on Wednesday (earlier reports of a corona-related death could not be confirmed) — all traced to Iran — the deepening political crisis is complicating efforts to tackle the virus in a country that is already particularly vulnerable.
 Demonstrations that have already seen more than 600 people killed by thugs and security forces, according to the Iraqi Commission for Human Rights, entered their sixth month on Sunday.

 A week after health authorities banned public gatherings in an effort to contain the virus, protesters in Baghdad refused to leave Tahrir Square.
 "We see [COVID-19] as a small threat when we are being killed with guns and live bullets.
 We have been facing death, poverty and corruption since 2003.
 This is the real virus and I don't think we will find a cure," activist and journalist Alqasem Ahmed said.